ArcTrooper210/alltheguides_arc/docs/mods/ae2/bulkcells/bulkwhat.md

 ![](img-bulk/compressionCard.png){.center width='75px' height='75px'}

-A Compression Card is a **Card Upgrade** that you can install in a bulk cell **inside a Cell Workbench**.
+A Compression Card is a **Card Upgrade** that you can install in a bulk cell using a **Cell Workbench**.
 This thing allows the bulk cell to **auto-compress** its items.

-!!! danger "Not assigning a Compression Card = No Compression!"
+!!! danger "No Compression Card = No Auto Compression!"

 ??? example "Compression vs No Compression"
     ![](img-bulk/booldCompressComparison.png)